 The project is a 7.5 MW solar PV plant in Mubuga, Burundi.
-A PPA is in place and the ground breaking ceremony has taken place.
-The expected interconnection in Q4 2018 will increased the installed electricity capacity in Burundi by 14%.
+The expected interconnection in Q3 2020 will increased the installed electricity capacity in Burundi by 14%.
 Partners include the UK’s Renewable Energy Performance Platform (REPP), Inspired Evolution, Africa Trade Insurance Agency (ATI), the U.S. Int'l Development Finance Corporation (DFC, formerly the Overseas Private Investment Corporation, or OPIC), the Energy and Environment Partnership (a Finland, UK, Austrian fund) and the Belgian Investment Company for Developing countries (BIO), as well as the US AID's Power Africa initiative and others.

 Information from the ground breaking ceremony for the project, January 18, 2017

 Shovels hit the ground today in Mubuga (in Gitega province), 100 km outside the capital Bujumbura, to begin clearing the land for a 7.5 MW solar field that will add 15% to the East African country’s generation capacity.
 In a ceremony attended by government officials, international investors and the diplomatic community, Gigawatt Global, the leading frontier solar and social development enterprise, announced the $14 million pioneering project in one of the world’s least developed nation.

 “Empowering economic and social development is at the heart of our green energy business,” said Michael Fichtenberg, VP for Finance and Business Development of Gigawatt Global.
 “This high impact development investment supported by leading international financial institutions signals that Burundi is open for development and business.”